Location

 • Perform legal analysis to determine the Constitutionality of existing and proposed laws and policies.

-• Work to actively elevate the work and leadership of communities directly impacted by injustice.
+• Actively elevate the work and leadership of communities directly impacted by injustice.

 • Conduct legal research to identify key issues related to proposed legislation.

-• Identify, track, and advise on introduced and proposed legislation before the Maryland General Assembly and other local legislative bodies that affect civil liberties.
+• Identify, track, and advise on introduced and proposed legislation before the Maryland General Assembly and other local legislative bodies that affect civil rights and civil liberties.

 • Maintain bill tracking database and hearing schedule, program calendars, and docket information.